Halimat-Yakubu/NexAura-Contact-Manager/README.md

-# NexAura-Contact-Manager
-This repository contains code and necessary documentation for a simple command-line Contact Manager.
+• Contact Manager CLI Application

+A simple command-line contact management system written in C that performs CRUD (Create, Read, Update, Delete) operations on contact records with persistent CSV storage.

-#This application is created entirely in C, specifically highlighting the following topics:
+This application is created entirely in C, specifically highlighting the following topics:
 ● Modular Programming
 ● Arrays
 ● Handling csv files in C

-The program carries out basic CRUD operations:
-● Add a contact
-● List all contacts
-● Show a single contact by ID
-● Update a contact
-● Delete a contact

----

-• Contact Manager CLI Application

-A simple command-line contact management system written in C that performs CRUD (Create, Read, Update, Delete) operations on contact records with persistent CSV storage.

-• Features
+## • Features

 - Add new contacts with unique IDs
 - List all contacts in tabular format